 Serving in Estonia, Europe

-Through a series of events, including a trip to Russia in June of 2006, God has led us to the former Soviet state of Estonia.
+Through a series of events, including a trip to Russia in June of 2006, God has led us to Estonia, formerly a part of the Soviet Union.
 We are sent by Woodcrest Baptist Church in Fridley, Minnesota.

 Estonia Facts: